Walter Bancroft, Private 21213, “A” Coy. 1st Battalion, Lancashire Fusiliers

 In 1901, four year old Walter was living at 68 Daybrook St with his parents and younger sister, 9 month old Edith.
 Another sister, Alice, was born in 1899 but died later the same year, and Edith died in 1907.

-By 1911 the family had moved to no. 18, The Old Barracks, Macclesfield.
-Walter had two more sisters, Gertie (7) and Lizzie (4).
-A brother, Joseph, was born during the summer of 1915.
+By 1911 the family had moved to 18, The Old Barracks, Macclesfield and included two more children, Gertie (7) and Lizzie (4).
+Another child, Joseph, was born during the summer of 1915, and between 1911 and 1915 the family moved to 14 Cumberland Street.

 Walter was educated at Daybrook Street School, attended Hurdsfield Sunday School and was well-known locally as a footballer.
 After leaving school, Walter was employed by his uncle, Walter Naden, a fishmonger at 27 Park Lane.

-The family later moved to 39 St. George’s St, Macclesfield.
+The family later moved to 39 St. George’s Street, Macclesfield.

 Walter attested at Chester in 1915 and was sent to Sutton-on-Sea in Yorkshire for training.
 Some of Walter’s letters home have been kept by the family.